WATCH: Kane breaks one England goal record against Senegal & closes in on Rooney

 Harry Kane finds the back of the net 🏴🔥 pic.twitter.com/Q1VilnytwT— FOX Soccer (@FOXSoccer) December 4, 2022

-THE BIGGER PICTURE: Kane has pulled one effort clear of Gary Lineker as England’s all-time leading scorer at major tournaments, with the Spurs star having 11 goals to his name.
+THE BIGGER PICTURE: Kane, whose latest effort put England 2-0 up against Senegal after Jordan Henderson's opener, has pulled one effort clear of Gary Lineker as England’s all-time leading scorer at major tournaments, with the Spurs star having 11 goals to his name.

 WHAT NEXT?
 More history is now in Kane’s sights, with just one more strike required for his country in order to match the 53-goal haul of Manchester United legend Wayne Rooney.